Birendrajha/mean-assesment/README.md

 ## Task 1 - Node, Express and Mongo [40 points]

 - [Download the dataset from here](./data/career-data.json) and dump the data into your local mongodb server.
-Click on the link then click on `Raw` option then save the json file.
   - Db name should be `assestment_3_db` and collection name should be `career`.
   - Node and monogo DB connection credential should maintain via a configuartion file.
 - **[ 30 Points ]** Write a `GET` API, endpoint would be `/search`. this endpoint should accept 2 parameters: `text` and `limit`.